viant/bqtail/tail/README.md

 Configuration is defined as [config.go](config.go)

-The following example defines single route to ingested any JSON file matching /data/folder prefix to mydataset.mytable.
+The following example defines single rule to ingested any JSON file matching /data/folder prefix to mydataset.mytable.

 In this configuration scenario each data file is ingested  to Big Query by dedicated cloud function instance.
 After initiating a load Job, the function waits for job completion to finally run on success tasks.